-Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall June 1 July 1 Y

-Winter

-Spring November 1 December 1 Y

-Summer April 1 May 1 Y
+D11.
+Describe additional requirements for transfer admission, if applicable: Admission to the University does not guarantee admission to the degree programs and upper level courses departmental policies stated in catalog.

+Transfer Credit Policies

-D10.
-Does an open admission policy, if reported, apply to transfer students?
-Yes No D11 .
-Describe additional requirements for transfer admission, if applicable: Admission to the University does not guarantee admission to the degree programs and upper level courses - departmental policies stated in catalog.
-Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit: "D" overall 2.0 D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 60 Unit type Semester Hours D14 .
-Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type Semester Hours D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 33 semester hours D17 Describe other transfer credit policies:
+- D12.
+Report the lowest grade earned for any course that may be transferred for credit: "D" except English which requires a "C" - D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 60 Unit type Semester hours

-D17.
+D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Unit type Semester hours Number 90

+- D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: NA - D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 33 Semester hours - D17.
 Describe other transfer credit policies: